Online path 2026

 Course list

-Applicants who wish to be considered for admission as a degree student to Mechanical and Sustainable Engineering are required to complete the following courses through the online path programme during autumn 2026:
+Applicants who wish to be considered for admission as a degree student to Mechanical and Sustainable Engineering are required to complete the following courses through the Online path programme during autumn 2026.
+Courses extend over the two periods of the autumn semester according to the following:

 Applicants are not required to receive more than a passing grade in each course listed above to be eligible to apply for degree student status.
 The learning outcomes and assessment methods of each course are presented by the lecturer at the beginning of the course.
 More information about the Mechanical and Sustainable Engineering programme and the structure of studies can be found on the programme page.